Haudenosaunee and HCA Set Dates for 2019 Harvest

 - Schedule B Map

-Within Schedule A, harvesting will only occur on HCA owned lands on Mondays, Tuesdays, Wednesdays, and Thursdays only between November 13 and December 7 of 2017.
+Harvesting will only occur on HCA owned lands in Schedule A & B on Mondays, Tuesdays, Wednesdays, and Thursdays only between November 11 and December 5 of 2019.

 The number of deer to be harvested is limited at 60 deer.
-The Hamilton Police Services and Ministry of Natural Resources Enforcement staff have been consulted with respect to public safety and advised of the harvest and corresponding area closures.
+Hamilton Police Services, and City of Hamilton municipal law enforcement and Ministry of Natural Resources Enforcement staff have been consulted with respect to public safety and advised of the harvest and corresponding area closures.
 Appropriate trail signage and notification to adjacent residents will be provided about the harvest and area closure.

 Deer harvesting has been a long-standing tradition of the Haudenosaunee dating back thousands of years and serving an important role in their way of life.
 With regards to the Dundas Valley Conservation Area (DVCA), the Nanfan Treaty or the Treaty at Albany of 1701 gives the Haudenosaunee the right to harvest and fish in this area.